MESAHub/mesa/docs/source/faq.rst

-A late-night session working on |MESA I| around Bill's dining room table with a projector, a makeshift screen, and ample red wine (left to right, Frank Timmes, Aaron Dotter, Falk Herwig, Lars Bildsten, and Bill Paxton).
+A late-night session working on |MESA I| around Bill's dining room table with a projector, a makeshift screen, and ample red wine (left to right: Frank Timmes, Aaron Dotter, Falk Herwig, Lars Bildsten, and Bill Paxton).
 Photo taken by Bill's patient wife, Kathlyn, who deserves a great deal of credit for the existence of MESA.